Sacramento Pays $11M To Settle 2018 Crosswalk Crash That Killed Woman Walking With Grandson

 The settlement was included in a 320-page city staff budget report issued last June.

-The 22-year-old driver of the car that hit the two separately paid a $100,000 settlement to the family.MORE NEWS: Family Leaves California For Texas After Living Through 2 Thomas And Caldor Fires
+The 22-year-old driver of the car that hit the two separately paid a $100,000 settlement to the family.MORE NEWS: All Lanes Back Open After Police Activity Diverted Traffic Off Business 80 At Exposition Boulevard

 Copyright 2021 The Associated Press.